On the Validity of Bounds on Light Axions for $f\lesssim10^{13}$ GeV: Abstract

 \section{Abstract}

 Light bosonic dark matter fields that can be treated like a classical wave have non-linear field values close to massive bodies.
-Here we make the important observation that the quadratic interactions of axion dark matter lead to a divergence of the axion field value resulting in a non-physical parameter space for values of the decay constant of $f\lesssim 10^{15}$~GeV.
-We identify experimental observables impacted by this effect and those that can avoid it.
+Here we make the important observation that the quadratic interactions of axion dark matter lead to non-perturbative axion field values for values of the decay constant of $f\lesssim 10^{13}$~GeV and masses $m_a\lesssim 7\times10^{8}/f\ {\rm eV^2}$ and generalise this result for axion-like particles.
+We identify experimental observables impacted by this effect.